MU2.0: ‘Marines United 2.0’ Facebook Group Photos Now In PornHub, DropBox Videos

 — James LaPorta (@JimLaPorta) March 10, 2017

 As seen in the above photos, a retired Marine named James LaPorta broke the story about the Marines scandal, and is reaching out to other victims.
-LaPorta tweeted about the threat he and his son received because of his reporting.
+LaPorta tweeted about the threat that he and his son received because of his reporting.

 “Woke up this morning to an individual attacking my son and I over the #MarinesUnited reporting. @CNN @USMC #USMC@adegrandpre @jaketapper“

-Keller reports about talk about “Blue Falcons,” a slang term for military personnel who are going against the grain and not sharing the naked photos.
+Keller reports talk about “Blue Falcons,” a slang term for military personnel who are going against the grain and not sharing the naked photos.

 Marines are still sharing nude photos of fellow servicewomen, this time to porn sites — and taunting investigators https://t.co/ZRHjDseHRX